n-rosenthal/task-manager/README.md

 # task-manager
- A simple CRUD aplication for managing tasks
+ A simple CRUD application for managing tasks